statamic/docs/content/collections/tags/nav-breadcrumbs.md

 ---
+title: Breadcrumbs
+parent_tag: ed746608-87f9-448f-bf57-051da132fef7
 overview: >
-  Breadcrumbs are a common form of site navigation designed to give the user heirarchial context.
+  Breadcrumbs are a common form of site navigation designed to give the user hierarchal context.
 Much like the crumbs left by a little German boy named Hansel (so 🔥 right now), they lead from where you are, all the way back home.
 description: Display breadcrumb-style navigation links to your current page.
 parameters:
   -